Out-of-sample error estimate for robust M-estimators with convex penalty: Abstract

+{ A generic out-of-sample error estimate is proposed for $M$-estimators regularized with a convex penalty in high-dimensional linear regression where $(\bX,\by)$ is observed and the dimension $p$ and sample size $n$ are of the same order.
 The out-of-sample error estimate enjoys a relative error of order $n^{-1/2}$ in a linear model with Gaussian covariates and independent noise, either non-asymptotically when $p/n\le \gamma$ or asymptotically in the high-dimensional asymptotic regime $p/n\to\gamma'\in(0,\infty)$.
-General differentiable loss functions $\rho$ are allowed provided that $\psi=\rho'$ is 1-Lipschitz; this includes the least-squares loss as well as robust losses such as the Huber loss and its smoothed versions.
-The validity of the out-of-sample error estimate holds either under a strong convexity assumption, or for the $\ell_1$-penalized Huber M-estimator and the Lasso under a sparsity assumption and a bound on the number of contaminated observations.
+General differentiable loss functions $\rho$ are allowed provided that the derivative of the loss is 1-Lipschitz; this includes the least-squares loss as well as robust losses such as the Huber loss and its smoothed versions.
+The validity of the out-of-sample error estimate holds either under a strong convexity assumption, or for the L1-penalized Huber M-estimator and the Lasso under a sparsity assumption and a bound on the number of contaminated observations.

 For the square loss and in the absence of corruption in the response, the results additionally yield $n^{-1/2}$-consistent estimates of the noise variance and of the generalization error.
-This generalizes, to arbitrary convex penalty and arbitrary covariance, estimates that were previously known for the Lasso.}
+This generalizes, to arbitrary convex penalty and arbitrary covariance, estimates that were previously known for the Lasso. } { \onArxivOrInJournal{}{\\\emph{Keywords: }} M-estimators, out-of-sample error estimation, parameter tuning, regularization, Huber loss, robustness. }